Search

 The Ships, Part One

 The process we use now, to produce those fine die-cut and silky-smooth pieces (the envy of the known universe!) also gives us very sharp reproduction and rich colors.
-That means that the old ship artwork isn’t usable any more.
-So even if a ship appeared in the first edition, it has a new drawing, and often its ratings have been updated, too.
+That means that the old ship artwork wasn’t usable any more: it just was not good enough.
+So even if a ship appeared in the old game, it has a new drawing, and often it ratings have been updated, too.
+And a bunch of ships that once appeared in silhouette form on smaller, square pieces, now have lovely top-down drawings on double-sized pieces.
+Let’s start a look at some of them.

 The Americans

-The U.S. Navy has no presence in the first edition of Cruiser Warfare, which does limit some of the potential options in the game.
+The U.S. Navy had no presence in the old Cruiser Warfare, which limited some of the potential options in that game.
 Now we have both American forces: the Asiatic Fleet, stationed in the Philippines, and the Pacific Fleet, based on the U.S. West Coast.

 The Pacific Fleet was built around the six big armored cruisers of the Pennsylvania class.
 Five of the six still retained their “state” names in August 1914, but would eventually give them up to new battleships.
-In Cruiser Warfare they’re named as things stood at the outbreak of war.
+In Far Side of the World they’re named as things stood at the outbreak of war.
 The lead ship, Pennsylvania, had been re-named Pittsburgh in August 1912 and that’s the name she carries in the game.

 These are the ships armed with 8-inch guns; their near-sisters armed with 10-inch guns were all part of the Atlantic Fleet in August 1914 (though some had done tours in the Pacific in prior years).
 These were big cruisers, the size of a contemporary pre-dreadnought battleship, and the U.S. Navy’s preferred means of power projection and flag-display.
 At the start of the war, four of the cruisers formed the active squadron, with the other two in reserve at Bremerton, Washington.